 Since 1865 the College has been preparing women and men to serve their towns, cities, and neighbourhoods as ministers and community leaders.
 Women and men who have had a vision to transform lives through the grace and good news of Jesus.

 The College evolved from a meeting of local industrialists, educators and community leaders, led by Sir William Dawson, then Principal of McGill College—a meeting that happened at the home of John Redpath.
-Throughout its history, as a Canadian Christian college, we have equipped men and women not only for ministry, but also for the enrichment of life in the Canadian and global context.
+Throughout its history, we have equipped men and women not only for ministry, but also for the enrichment of life in the Canadian and global context.
 Our foundational degree has been the Master of Divinity (formerly known as a Bachelor of Divinity).
-For decades this has been the basic degree of ministry and leadership in the church.

 Graduates have served the denomination as preachers, teachers, pastors, chaplains, and community leaders from the College’s earliest years.
-James Naismith, the man who invented basketball, was a graduate of the College.
+James Naismith, the man who invented basketball, graduated from the College.
 Further afield, physician and minister Andrew S. Grant, known as “Grant of the Yukon,” saw to both the body and soul of those who participated in the Klondike gold rush.

-In keeping with its rich legacy, The Presbyterian College develops leaders who are committed to contributing to the renewal of the church and God’s mission in the world.
-It accomplishes this in a dynamic and diverse faith-based community as part of Canada’s top university and in one of North America’s most vibrant and cosmopolitan cities.
+In keeping with its rich legacy, The Presbyterian College develops leaders who contribute to the renewal of the church and God’s mission in the world.
+It accomplishes this in a dynamic community, affiliated with a top university, and in a vibrant and cosmopolitan city.
 As a seminary in Montreal and in the Reformed tradition, The Presbyterian College also welcomes students from a variety of denominational backgrounds.

 While most of its graduates have gone on to serve congregations within Canada and around the world, others have chosen ministries in chaplaincy, politics, academia and business.